misiektoja/steam_monitor/docs/setup-and-first-run.md

 Secrets are typed at a hidden prompt and go to the dotenv file.
 Non-secret settings go to the config file.
 Both destinations are checked before the first question, so an unwritable path or a directory given by mistake is reported straight away rather than after you have answered everything.
 A configuration file already in place is replaced only after you agree, and setup offers to write somewhere else instead.
 The replaced file is backed up first.
 A secret already in the dotenv file is never replaced without asking.
 When it finishes, setup offers to run [`--doctor`](troubleshooting.md#doctor-preflight) and prints the exact commands to start monitoring.
 For a local install it then offers to **start monitoring right away**.

 If the config file names a target in [`TARGET_STEAM_ID`](configuration.md#target-profile), running the tool with no arguments starts monitoring that profile.
-With no saved target, running it **with no arguments at all** prints the same four commands and offers to start the wizard.
+With no saved target, running it **with no arguments at all** prints the commands worth starting with and offers to open the wizard.
+Answering that offer exits 0.
+With no terminal to answer on there is no offer, so the run exits 1 like the argument error it replaced.

 If there is no terminal to answer on, setup says so and points at `--generate-config` instead of hanging.